stacyholtz6/GifTastic/README.md

 ```
 --- Type a topic in the input field and click submit.
----The new button is added to the top of the page.
+--- The new button is added to the top of the page.
 ```
 ![Add Gif](assets/images/addButton.gif)